 Number Two Dress

 Number Two Dress is less formal and does not require a blazer.
-The uniform items vary slightly between School divisions.
+The uniform items vary slightly between school divisions.

 Warm Weather Dress